 Students choose elective courses (outside of specific degree requirements) to pursue individual goals and interests, complete a minor or to fulfill total unit requirements for the degree.
 Most HSU courses may be taken as electives.

-A minor is not required for graduation.
+A minor is not required for graduation, unless included as a major requirement.
 However, many students find a minor complements their studies and enhances their career opportunities.
 The minor is similar to the major but less comprehensive, consisting of 15-30 units, with at least 6 units at the upper division level.
 A GPA of 2.0 (C) or better is required.
 Courses used for a minor can also be used for general education.
 Students may add, drop or change their minor using the Declare or Update Minor e-form.

 Students are generally prohibited from earning a major and minor from the same degree program.
 Exceptions can be made in combinations in which: at least 9 units required for the minor are not already required for the major.
 In cases where there are “options” within the minor or major, a student must take options such that at least 9 units for the minor are not counted towards the major, and the major and minor must be distinctly different programs.